stemcell treatment ALS neural cells

 • Electromagnetic field exposure

-• Severe traumatic brain injury often misdiagnosed as chronic traumatic encephalopathy (CTE) or ataxia
+• Severe traumatic brain injury is often misdiagnosed as chronic traumatic encephalopathy (CTE) or ataxia

 ALS progression rates vary from person to person, but common symptoms include: